SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/carbon-black-cloud.md

 id: carbon-black-cloud
 title: Carbon Black Cloud
 sidebar_label: Carbon Black Cloud
-description: The Carbon Black Cloud App analyzes alert and event data from the Endpoint Standard and Enterprise EDR products.
-App dashboards provide visibility into threats, TTPs, devices, and more.
+description: The Carbon Black Cloud app analyzes alert and event data from the Endpoint Standard and Enterprise EDR products. app dashboards provide visibility into threats, TTPs, devices, and more.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/security-threat-detection/vmcarecb.png')} alt="thumbnail icon" width="75"/>

-The Carbon Black Cloud App analyzes alert and event data from Endpoint Standard and Enterprise EDR products and provides comprehensive visibility into the security posture of your endpoints, enabling you to determine the effects of breaches in your environment.
+The Carbon Black Cloud app analyzes alert and event data from Endpoint Standard and Enterprise EDR products and provides comprehensive visibility into the security posture of your endpoints, enabling you to determine the effects of breaches in your environment.
 The app provides visibility into key endpoint security data with preconfigured dashboards for alerts, threats intelligence, feeds, sensors, alerts, users, hosts, processes, IOCs, devices and network status.

-## Log Types
+## Log types

-The Carbon Black Cloud App uses the following Carbon Black Cloud log types, which are set to the Amazon S3 bucket sent by the [Carbon Black Cloud Forwarder](https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/data-forwarder-api/).
+The Carbon Black Cloud app uses the following Carbon Black Cloud log types, which are set to the Amazon S3 bucket sent by the [Carbon Black Cloud Forwarder](https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/data-forwarder-api/).

 * Alert Data
 * Event Data

-### Sample Log Messages
+### Sample log messages

 For sample log messages, see [Data Samples](https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/data-forwarder-data/#data-samples) section in VMware help.

-### Sample Queries
+### Sample queries

 #### Endpoint Standard